yusuke-dna/protocol-designer-to-py/README.md

 ```
 7. Alternatively, you can specify a used tiprack by indicating the starting well associated with either the left or right pipette.
 ```
 # For two pipettes, specify the wells in the format [left pipette]/[right pipette].
-No spaces are allowed.
-Use 'A1' if the left pipette requires a new tiprack.
+No blanks are allowed.
+Use 'A1' if the left pipette uses a new tiprack.
 $ python3 pdjson2py.py /path/to/protocol/designer/json/file A1/C3

 # For single pipette usage (left/right unspecified), specify the well as follows: